The Tinies are quickly developing, and the child’s absorbent mind is learning the mechanics of their world.

 pregnancy and adoption

-A family’s pregnancy and adoption of an infant are very important moments.
-This season of preparation allows us to arrange ourselves and our environment.
-While the child is growing and developing physically, emotionally and spiritually, we offer resources, a kit which includes a prayer to guide your as you spiritually prepare for the child, and a community that will celebrate your new arrival.
+This season of preparation allows us to arrange ourselves and our environment for a gift.
+While the child is growing and developing physically, emotionally and spiritually, the Inclusive Atrium staff offers conversations, resources, and a kit which includes a prayer to guide you in your spiritual preparation for this child.
+We aren’t just a community that will celebrate your new arrival, we will be here and walk with you through fears and overwhelmedness, and even with the text asking what is with this weird poop.

 Care policies

-1. We have a robust Inclusion and Protection Policy.
+- We have a robust Inclusion and Protection Policy.
 We’d be happy to share it with you.

-2. If we change your child’s diaper, we will let you know.
+- If we change your child’s diaper, we will let you know.

-3. We will call you if your child doesn’t become engaged in their work.
+- We will call you if your child doesn’t become engaged in their work.

-5. When you pick up, we’ll let you know how they spent their time.
+- When you pick up, we’ll let you know how they spent their time.